 Additional information (e.g. gene sequences) can be submitted for publication electronically as supplementary material provided that it is not essential for a basic understanding of the main paper.
 You should include references to the supplementary material at appropriate places in your article; these will become hyperlinks to the ESM in the electronic version of article.

-The main text should present sufficient information to allow a knowledgeable reader to understand what was done, why, and how, and to assess the biological relevance of the study and the reliability and validity of the findings.
+ESM Methods The main text should present sufficient information to allow a knowledgeable reader to understand what was done, why, and how, and to assess the biological relevance of the study and the reliability and validity of the findings.
+There should be enough details in the main text Methods section so that readers do not need to look at the ESM to understand the procedures/protocols used.
 Sufficient information should be given to allow the experiment to be repeated but this level of detail may be given in the supplementary material if space does not permit inclusion in the main text.

 There are two options for giving experimental details in the supplementary material:

-(1) Describe the majority of the methods in the main text and refer readers to the ESM for details of a specific technique.
+- Describe the majority of the methods in the main text and refer readers to the ESM for details of a specific technique.
 In this case there must be a call out in the main text to each subheading in the ESM.
-Please ensure that the subheadings in the ESM are in the same order as the call outs in the main text.
-For an example of a paper with ESM methods, please see http://link.springer.com/article/10.1007%2Fs00125-014-3485-4
+Please see here for an example of a paper with ESM methods.

-(2) If the experimental techniques are complex we suggest that you describe the methods used in brief in the main text and then give detailed methodology for readers who want to repeat the experiment in the ESM, inserting a note to this effect in the main text.
-The ESM methods should be able to be read without referring back to the main text
+- If the experimental techniques are complex we suggest that you describe the methods used in brief in the main text and then give detailed methodology for readers who want to repeat the experiment in the ESM, inserting a note to this effect in the main text.
+Readers should be able to read the ESM methods without referring back to the main text.

 Requests for errata or retractions should be sent to the Editorial Office (firstname.lastname@example.org).
 Depending on the nature of the request, the Editorial Office may consult with members of the Editorial Board or Diabetologia’s Scientific Integrity Panel.